tcortes55/feed-dnd/README.md

 The application uses [React DnD library](https://react-dnd.github.io/react-dnd/about) for the drag and drop functionality.
 In ```PictureManager```, there is a function named ```observe``` which subscribes to the state of ```imagePositions```. ```PictureManager``` exposes method ```movePicture``` (which is called on the drop event to change the values in the arrays) and others.

+### Image upload

+Once you click ```+``` and select an image to upload, the images are resized and cropped (there's no need to spend storage with high resolution images; we just need a small thumbnail in order to organize the feed).

+The images are saved to Google's Firebase storage.
+The upload method returns the image's URL, which is then added to the ```imagePositions``` corresponding array.

+### Authentication

+The application uses [FirebaseUI](https://github.com/firebase/firebaseui-web) library.
+It was configured to automatically use anonymous authentication on page load, thus, the user is able to use the app without needing to log in.
+When you click in the login button, there's the option to continue as guest or to login/register with e-mail.
+The process that follows the login/register action is handled by ```FirebaseUI```.